Taliban moves to consolidate military and political control in Afghanistan

 The three-day-long engagement was chaired by Sheikh Haibatullah Akhundzada, a religious scholar who is widely expected to become the country’s supreme leader, suggesting the new government could be structured much like Iran’s theocracy.

-Other senior leaders, such as Mullah Abdul Ghani Baradar, a co-founder of the Taliban, Sirajuddin Haqqani, a powerful deputy leader of the militants and Mawlawi Muhammad Yaqoub, the son of Mullah Muhammad Omar, the Taliban’s late leader, are also expected to hold influential posts in the new government.
+Other senior leaders, such as Abdul Ghani Baradar, a co-founder of the Taliban, Sirajuddin Haqqani, a powerful deputy leader of the militants, and Mawlawi Muhammad Yaqoub, the son of Muhammad Omar, the Taliban’s late leader, are also expected to hold influential posts in the new government.

 Yet Taliban officials on Wednesday kept the composition of the new government under wraps, refusing to confirm reports about the role of Akhundzada and other leaders.
-Also unclear was whether the country’s former president, Hamid Karzai, and Abdullah Abdullah, a top politician who led the High Council for National Reconciliation, would receive high level posts in the new government.
+Also unclear was whether the country’s former president, Hamid Karzai, and Abdullah Abdullah, a top politician who led the High Council for National Reconciliation, would receive high-level posts in the new government.

 The Taliban has promised an inclusive government made up of Afghans from different backgrounds and ethnicities, including women.
-Both Karzai and Abdullah, who remained in the country when President Ashraf Ghani and his top aides fled, are seen as influential figures who can help smooth the transition to Taliban rule and reassure Afghans who fear being oppressed and denied basic liberties by the Taliban.
+Karzai and Abdullah, who remained in the country when President Ashraf Ghani and his top aides fled, are seen as influential figures who can help smooth the transition to Taliban rule and reassure Afghans who fear being oppressed and denied basic liberties by the Taliban.

 Zabihullah Mujahid, a Taliban spokesman, said “some decisions were made” about the country’s political and social affairs, as well as “necessary consultations” about forming the new government and cabinet.

 Another Taliban spokesman, Bilal Karimi, said the meetings did not include non-Taliban leaders.
-“There was no talk about including or not including” anti-Taliban leaders in the new government, said Karimi.
+“There was no talk about including or not including” anti-Taliban leaders in the new government, he said.
 “The new government will be announced in the next few days.”

 In Kabul, the Ministry of Information and Culture was preparing for a ceremony in the presidential palace, said Ahmadullah Muttaqi, a Taliban official.
 “Now, I can’t say who is going to be the leader, but we will have a government,” he said.